silexlabs/Silex/packages/silex-lib/readme.md

 Please note that there is also an effort to make Silex a desktop software (in opposition to online app), you can [test the offline version of Silex from here](https://github.com/silexlabs/Silex/releases)

+## About the git repo

+[Silex source code repository](https://github.com/silexlabs/Silex/) is organized with 2 git branches:

+* `master` is the stable version, you can see it in action here: [editor.silex.me](https://editor.silex.me)

+* `develop` is the "preprod" or "staging" version, it is deployed on [preprod.silex.me](https://preprod.silex.me) for anyone to test (this is a good contribution, thx in advance, open an issue for each bug)

+During your development, you may need to rebase your work on the latest version of Silex develop branch.
+To do so you can git stash your changes or commit the work in progress, and then use `git pull --rebase upstream develop` to get the latest changes of Silex repo.
+The rerun `npm install`

 ## Size of the project's code base

 As of june 2017, around 100.000 lines of code.
 See [github API count (includes blank lines and comments I guess)](https://api.github.com/repos/silexlabs/Silex/languages):